amarkum/interview-refresher-java-bigdata/src/main/resources/notes/interview-questions.md

 3.) what is PRIMARY Key and UNIQUE key - Virtusa
 4.)
 Can PRIMARY key have a NULL value - Virtusa
 5.)
-Difference between INNER JOIN and OUTER JOIN - Virtusa
+Difference between INNER JOIN and OUTER JOIN - Virtusa 6.)
+Find the maximum salary in each department and name of the employee - HappiestMinds, Lowe's
 ```